 In any case, tea took off in a big way!
 It has spread all over the world and is one of the most popular beverages in history.
 Fast forward to today, and people are still drinking tea all over the world.

-Who would have thought that all those years ago, when the beverage was first discovered, that there would be tea houses all over the world where people come to sit, relax, enjoy one another’s company, and share food together.
+Who would have thought that all those years ago, when the beverage was first discovered, there would be tea houses all over the world where people come to sit, relax, enjoy one another’s company, and share food together.

 High tea vs afternoon tea